Succulent Planters | Rotted Tree Trunk Pieces

 I’m so excited to share some easy succulent planters with you today!
 I could hardly wait till today to show you what I did with some more leftover pieces of my dead tree.

-What I didn’t show you were the rotted pieces of wood cut from the same tree while putting up the picket fence.
+I didn’t show you the rotted pieces of wood cut from the same tree while putting up the picket fence.

-I bought some succulents at The Home Depot to plant in this dumpster find birdcage planter.
-But after digging it out of the garage, I decided I didn’t really like it—well, I sent a picture to Jamie (daughter) and she said it looked a little “busy”.
+I bought some succulents at The Home Depot to plant in this birdcage planter I found in a dumpster.
+But after digging it out of the garage, I decided I didn’t like it—well, I sent a picture to Jamie (my daughter), and she said it looked a little “busy.”

 Gather Rotted Tree Stump Pieces

-I’ve been saving a couple of these rotten pieces all winter long, not knowing what I was going to do with them.
+I’ve been saving some of these rotten pieces all winter, not knowing what to do with them.

-But suddenly I had a light bulb moment when I got the succulents situated on the potting bench.
-The question was . . . how do I hold the dirt in the rotted tree trunk pieces?
+But suddenly, I had a lightbulb moment when I got the succulents on the potting bench.
+The question was, how do I hold the dirt in the rotted tree trunk pieces?

 I was thinking chicken wire, but when I went to my stash to get it, I saw this hardware cloth and thought it was a better choice because the openings are smaller.